And Learn How to Thrive in the Most Uncomfortable Situations

 Character development, service learning and leadership training are important elements for academic achievement, social emotional learning and ethical development.
 At TEA, “We are crew, not passengers,” and each student is a member of a crew.
 In these small, supportive groups, each student is known well and engages in the proactive cultivation of character and leadership.
 We help students nurture character values and practice meeting adversity head on so our graduates have the courage and intestinal fortitude to “survive and thrive” when things get tough.

 Adventure is an integral component of our program and we have intentionally created more regularity, accessibility and intensity of our students’ adventures inside and outside the classroom.
 We spend one third of our time in the field working with experts and engaging firsthand.
 Both in the classroom and on field studies, teachers serve as mentors and guides; challenging, supporting, and inspiring.
 Moreover, our talented faculty encourage students to take calculated risks, produce quality work and realize their potential as scholars.

-Through the “Be a Movement Maker” Learning Expedition, Luke was inspired after learning more about climate change.
+Through the “Be a Movement Maker” Real World Project, Luke was inspired after learning more about climate change.
 When he found out the cost of the greenhouse was $5,000 he felt there had to be a better way.
 “And that’s why I invented the Hexadome.
 The Hexadome cuts down on global emissions from long distance food transportation that litters about 31 percent of our total carbon footprint production.”

 Every day begins with a crew meeting.
 This is a way to make every student feel included, to greet one another and to center themselves in the learning environment, to resolve any social issues, to address any concerns and to come together as a community.

-These are mixed age classes focusing on life skills such as sewing, blacksmithing, dancing, ceramics, and stewardship.
-Students choose their guilds in the beginning of each semester and enjoy mixing up the social dynamic through fun Friday Afternoon activities.
+These are mixed age classes focusing on life skills such as photography, filmmaking, dancing, ceramics, and stewardship.
+Students choose their intensive in the beginning of each semester and enjoy mixing up the social dynamic through deep exploration of topics.